shinespeciall/under-making-level/README.md

-This is the repo i use to back up my level data for the Hollow Wario hack based on Wario Land 4.
+the description which will never be found by the right person:
-I put level(s) which have been fully tested in HW, all WIP levels are in other files, so i can always test things in entry passage, level 1.
+This is the trash bin repo i use to back up my romhack and patches source files for Wario Land 4 romhacks.

-  Current progress: finished 1 level in HW, 2 levels WIP.
+You can use any patch bundles from this repo if you want to make some romhack. the whole WL4E modding community will appriciate your contribution.